Skip to content

 Parameter Description

-• val: The value corresponding to the field name, representing the search value for the right-fuzzy match condition.
+• val: The value corresponding to the column name, representing the search value for the right fuzzy match condition.

 Examples